 - Serving.
 While servers might clear a lot of tips on a good night, I doubt a financial crisis are great for tipping culture…also COVID makes eating out hard.

-The IRS and what they think about under the table jobs
+What does the IRS think about under the table jobs

 The IRS knows that regular people exchange cash for goods.
-Case in point, selling your used junk.
+Case in point, making quick money by selling your used junk.

 Congratulations, you made money.
 But it’s usually not a profit compared to what you bought it for, so it’s a net loss, thus not taxed.